• Products

 Relative pressure measurement and atmospheric vent

-All relative pressure, often referred to as gauge pressure, measurements require a reference to atmospheric pressure or the surrounding ambient environment.
-The pressure measurement is a differential between atmospheric and system pressure, therefore “relative” to atmospheric pressure.
-To accomplish this most pressure sensors use some sort of vent system, which opens the measuring cell to atmosphere, so the system pressure is measured above or below (vacuum) this reference.
+Relative pressure measurements, often referred to as gauge pressure, require a reference to atmospheric pressure or the surrounding ambient environment.
+The pressure measurement is the differential between atmospheric and system pressure, making it “relative” to atmospheric pressure.
+To accomplish this, most pressure sensors use a vent system that exposes the measuring cell to the atmosphere, allowing the system pressure to be measured as above or below (vacuum) this reference.

 ifm has optimized the location and design of the atmospheric vent to improve machine availability and process performance.